WXBK: 94.7 The Block

 On October 22, 2021, WNSH announced that the country format was to end later that day; station staff would make similar announcements that it was to be their last day on the station, thanking listeners and sharing station memories throughout the morning with a special extended-length morning show, perhaps not coincidentally a similar sign off to that of WYNY 25 years prior.
 The station saw calls that morning from various country artists, as well as fellow Audacy New York staffers such as Scott Shannon and Boomer Esiason, giving their station memories and honoring the station, before morning host Kelly Ford, the format's first live DJ in 2013, signed off the show at noon, bookending the live run of the station with the first song played on Nash FM, "How Country Feels" by Randy Houser.

 Following the sign off of the show, the station went into an hour of jockless music, ending with Carrie Underwood's "See You Again" and the Nelly remix of "Cruise" by Florida Georgia Line.
-The station then teased their new format, playing "The Right Stuff" by New Kids on the Block and "Jenny from the Block" by Jennifer Lopez featuring Jadakiss and Styles.
+The station then teased its new format, playing "The Right Stuff" by New Kids on the Block and "Jenny from the Block" by Jennifer Lopez featuring Jadakiss and Styles.
 Shortly after 1 pm, WNSH flipped to classic hip-hop as "94.7 The Block".
 The country format moved over to WNSH's HD2 sub-channel shortly thereafter; the previous simulcast of CBS Sports Radio there would then move to WFAN-FM-HD2.
 The first song under the new format was Jay-Z's "Empire State of Mind" featuring Alicia Keys.
 New call letters WXBK were applied for on the same day as the flip, and became effective on November 1.

+Audacy, Inc. was granted a construction permit to move its transmitter site from First Mountain in West Orange, to the WOR site in Rutherford, New Jersey (which is closer to New York City).
+The move was completed in October 2022.
+WMAS-FM also moved its signal directional away from WXBK, without affecting signal in its target area.